Home

 Radio amateurs make use of their frequencies in a number of ways but the licence says you can only send messages relating to technical investigations or make remarks of a personal character.
 It is usually regarded that this includes:-

-• Telling people you have never met that “The name this way is Brian” (not my name is Brian!)
+• Telling people you have never met that “The personal this way is Brian” (not my name is Brian!)

 • Saying “Hi Hi” instead of “Ha Ha”.